 Outside activities include photography and travel - from Grizzly spotting in the Rockies to cycling the canal sides of Amsterdam!

 Dr Kate Parker was born, raised and trained as a GP in Belgium, before settling in Wiltshire ten years ago with her British husband with whom she has a young daughter.
 In Belgium she ran her own single-handed practice for seven years, giving her a wide experience in all aspects of general practice.

 Dr Parker relaxes by spending time with family and friends, and enjoys reading, camping trips, walking and picnics.
 She loves almost everything about life in the UK,except a cup of tea.
-At present Dr Parker spends most of her time at St Damian's surgery in Melksham.

 |Dr Clive Smith (m)|